SoloDevNZ/hashnode/cltsfipne000109l8gm6i9u8r.md

 # What is GPT Pilot?

 GPT Pilot is the main engine that powers the Pythagora VS Code extension.
 (The developers of Pythagora want it to be the first, *true* AI assistant for developers.)
 Together, GPT Pilot and Pythagora do more than just fill in missing code or help with pull request messages.
-GPT Pilot helps Pythagora act like a real AI developer that can write complete features, fix bugs, discuss problems, request reviews, and do many other tasks related to coding.
+GPT Pilot helps Pythagora act like a *real* AI developer that can write complete features, fix bugs, discuss problems, request reviews, and perform many other code-related tasks.

 ## Installing GPT Pilot.